-For those riding 100km, you will start at South Bank on Grey St (red 30kph+ and orange 25-30kph groups) or Russell St (blue <25kph).
+For those riding 100km, this year you will start on the Green Bridge linking Dutton Park to the University of Queensland, St Lucia.
+All speed categories will line up across the bridge in the following order -> red 30kph+ -> orange 25-30kph -> blue <25kph.
 There will be marshals and signage on the day to direct you to your starting zone.
 A map will be released to show people how to access the start site closer to the event.

-A baggage transfer service will be available at the start site at South Bank (near the Wheel of Brisbane) for a $2 donation to our benefiting charity, the Heart Foundation.
+A baggage transfer service will be available at the start site at UQ Lakes Station, Green Bridge Busway, St Lucia for a $2 donation to our benefiting charity, the Mater’s Smiling for Smiddy.
 This service will be open from 4:30am.
 Reclaim your gear at the finish site from 10:00am-1:30pm.

 Please note – there is no cloakroom at the 60km start site.

 Two trains have been chartered to get you from the Gold Coast to the start site: